 The "Revitalizing Forest Health in the Yurok Community Forest and Salmon Sanctuary" project is an initiative spearheaded by the Humboldt County Resource Conservation District (RCD) in collaboration with the Yurok Tribe.
 Through the CAL FIRE Forest Health Grant Program, the RCD provided grant funding to the Tribe with the objective of treating approximately 1,300 acres of post-industrial timberland.
 The treatments encompassed timber management, fuels management, and post-harvest fuels management practices.
-This initiative was born out of the recognition of specific areas within the Yurok Tribe's Yurok Sustained Yield Lands Forest Management Plan that were identified as needing fuels reduction.
+This initiative was born out of the recognition that specific areas within the Yurok Tribe's Yurok Sustained Yield Lands Forest Management Plan needed fuels reduction.